manuGil/online-core/docs/source/data-modeling.rst

 From the previous task, you should have become clear that **points** are the simplest of geometries – they have a Y and X coordinates that anchors them to the spatial frame you are working on.

-Another way of representing geographic phenomenon in the vector data model is using a `Line representation`_.
+Another way of representing geographic phenomenon in the vector data model is using a |ltb| `Line representation`_.
 A line is nothing more than two or more connected points.

 .. attention::
    **Question.**